aravindvnair99/Full-Stack-Web-Development-Bootcamp-2018/Code/Markdown.md

 As GitHub says:

->GitHub is how people build software.
+> GitHub is how people build software.
->We're supporting a community where more than 31 million people learn, share, and work together to build software as of November 2018.
+> We're supporting a community where more than 31 million people learn, share, and work together to build software as of November 2018.

+Backslash Escapes

+Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown's formatting syntax.

+\*literal asterisks\*

+_literal asterisks_

+Markdown provides backslash escapes for the following characters:

+\ backslash
+' backtick

+-   asterisk